j-sims/isitinyapi/README.md

 ## Risks
-Modifying Unix shell commands or Apache configuration files can potentially disrupt Apache services and make the WebUI inaccessible.
+Running Unix shell commands and modifying the Apache configuration files can potentially disrupt Apache services and make the WebUI inaccessible if errors are made.
 These risks are significant unless managed by experienced personnel in production environments.
 Dell EMC does not support modifications to the apache configuration file.

 ## Requirements